Same-sex marriage in Nova Scotia

-Same-sex marriage in Nova Scotia has been legal since September 24, 2004 when the province began issuing marriage licences to same-sex couples immediately following a court ruling from the Nova Scotia Supreme Court.
-Nova Scotia became the sixth jurisdiction in Canada, and the ninth worldwide after the Netherlands, Belgium, Ontario, British Columbia, Quebec, Massachusetts, Yukon, and Manitoba, to legalise same-sex marriage.
+Same-sex marriage has been legal in Nova Scotia since September 24, 2004 when the province began issuing marriage licences to same-sex couples immediately following a court ruling from the Nova Scotia Supreme Court.
+Nova Scotia was the sixth jurisdiction in Canada and the ninth in the world, after the Netherlands, Belgium, Ontario, British Columbia, Quebec, Massachusetts, Yukon and Manitoba, to legalise same-sex marriage.

-Background
+Nova Scotia has also recognised domestic partnerships offering some of the rights and benefits of marriage since 4 June 2001.

+Domestic partnerships

-In November 2000, the Nova Scotia House of Assembly approved the Law Reform (2000) Act (its long title being An Act to Comply with Certain Court Decisions and to Modernize and Reform Laws in the Province), establishing domestic partnerships.
-The act was assented by the Lieutenant Governor of Nova Scotia, Myra Freeman, and went into force on June 4, 2001.
-Domestic partnerships grant cohabiting couples many of the rights and obligations of marriage, including pension benefits, inheritance, and the ability to divide property or other assets at separation or death.
+On 30 November 2000, the Nova Scotia House of Assembly approved the Law Reform (2000) Act, which legalised domestic partnerships, by a 43–2 vote.
+The law was assented by Lieutenant Governor Myra Freeman, and went into force on June 4, 2001.
+Domestic partnerships grant cohabiting couples many of the rights and obligations of marriage, including pension benefits, inheritance and the ability to divide property or other assets at separation or death.
 These partnerships differ from common law marriages in that they are registered with the state and the property rights of domestic partners are better defined.
 Both partners must be 19 or older, resident in Nova Scotia for the past 3 months, and not currently married or in a partnership with another individual.
 Both opposite-sex and same-sex couples can enter into a domestic partnership.

+The passage of the domestic partnership legislation had followed a report by the Law Reform Commission of Nova Scotia in April 1996 that recommended changes to provincial family law.
+The Commission recommended modifications to the Matrimonial Property Act; "[t]he Matrimonial Property Act had been passed in 1980 as part of a general reform movement across Canada responding to an increase in the divorce rate (once divorce became easier to obtain) and the perceived unfairness under the earlier system of property division on the ending of a marriage.
+The Matrimonial Property Act has not been altered since 1980."
+It suggested the passage of a new Family Law Act which would guarantee equal division of family property between spouses and equitable sharing of responsibility for children, as well as recognize a diversity of family forms, including same-sex couples.
+It wrote in its report:

-In July 2001, the Nova Scotia Supreme Court concluded that the provision in the Adoption Act which prevented common-law couples from adopting was unconstitutional; the result been that common-law couples, either same-sex or opposite-sex, are now able to adopt children jointly.
-Madame Justice Deborah Gass ruled that "prohibiting a joint adoption where all the evidence indicates these adults are providing optimum care and loving... defeats the very purpose of the legislation".
+In July 2001, the Nova Scotia Supreme Court concluded that the provision in the Adoption Act that prevented common-law couples from adopting was unconstitutional.
+The ruling legalized adoption by same-sex and opposite-sex common-law couples.
+Madame Justice Deborah Gass ruled that "prohibiting a joint adoption where all the evidence indicates these adults are providing optimum care and loving ... defeats the very purpose of the legislation".
 A spokeswoman for Egale Canada said, "It really is a victory for the expansion of the definition of family and that courts recognize families exist beyond married couples and their children."